by Corrin Foster

 Greenleaf Book Group

-Authors often ask me for my top book marketing tip – what one thing should they be absolutely certain they do to support the launch of their book – and the answer never fails to horrify (authors) and delight (me, a book marketer).
+Authors often ask me for my top book marketing tip – what one thing should they be certain they do to support the launch of their book – and the answer never fails to horrify (authors) and delight (me, a book marketer).

 Give your book away.